European psychoanalytic group for research and training on the causes of illiteracy

 Is the figure to the right a knot?

 Sometimes we run into figures that cannot be classified as knots.
-This figure at the right looks kind of like a knot, but we no longer have a simple closed curve - we have a group of simple closed curves (three separate loops).
+This figure at the right looks kind of like a knot, but we no longer have a simple closed curve – we have a group of simple closed curves (three separate loops).
+The new figure is called a link.

 A link is a collection of knots; the individual knots which make up a link are called the components of the link.
 This specific link shown above is known as the Borromean Rings.